mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 in Krungha K'kree society, despite being outsiders to the Two Thousand Worlds.
-•  Krungha K'kree who leave the ark-herds (willingly or not) do not gain the Outsider skill as they would not benefit from it being one- with-the-sky prevents loneliness, they make no Claustrophobia checks and so on.
-The same is true of their descendants, so long as they are raised with the same cultural adaptations (one-with- the-sky upon adolescence, learning to tolerate cramped spaces and not immediately attacking meat-eaters). o A Krungha K'kree family that just left a Krungha will often (at the Referee's determination) have a Trader of the Outer Steppe or similar ship able to carry the entire family, in addition to any other mustering out benefits.
+•  Krungha K'kree who leave the ark-herds (willingly or not) do not gain the Outsider skill as they would not benefit from it being one-with-the-sky prevents loneliness, they make no Claustrophobia checks and so on.
+The same is true of their descendants, so long as they are raised with the same cultural adaptations (one-with-the-sky upon adolescence, learning to tolerate cramped spaces and not immediately attacking meat-eaters). o A Krungha K'kree family that just left a Krungha will often (at the Referee's determination) have a Trader of the Outer Steppe or similar ship able to carry the entire family, in addition to any other mustering out benefits.
 Nobles who mustered out with Ship Shares can spend them on ship upgrades.